-A: If you have any questions about the 2012 Annual Meeting or how to vote or revoke your proxy, you should contact our investor relations department at (914) 347-4300.
+A: If you have any questions about the 2013 Annual Meeting or how to vote or revoke your proxy, you should contact our communications department at (914) 347-4300.
 You may also contact them if you need additional copies of this Proxy Statement or voting materials.